massdriver-cloud/webinar-postgresql-logical-replication/README.md

 The promotion process is pretty straightforward:

 1. Put any applications that write to your source database in maintenance mode.
-This will be your second, potentially brief, downtime.
+This will be your second, potentially brief, **downtime**.
 2. Check the replication and subscription status and drop the subscription
 3. Copy sequence data from the source to destination database
 4. Change the applications database connection info to the new database